jbenf/switch-input-proxy/README.md

 ## Configuration

 _Switch Input Proxy_ uses two configuration files, the _Global Configuration_ and the _Profile Configuration_.
 Both files are merged and support the same values.
-The _Profile Configuration_ have to be placed in a seperate directory and can be switched with a key combination.
+The _Profile Configuration Files_ have to be placed in a seperate directory and can be switched with a key combination.

 ### Global Config Example